-2021 just won’t quit!
-A gas shortage in our area really got us thinking about other ways to save gas.
-Because, a gas shortage certainly isn’t the only reason to think about ways to use less fuel.
+When I wrote this, in the middle of a global pandemic, I said, “2021 just won’t quit!”
+But changes in gas prices aren’t tied to just one year.
+Back then, a gas shortage in our area really got us thinking about other ways to save gas.
+A gas shortage certainly isn’t the only reason to think about ways to use less fuel.
 The environment is a great one, too.
 And of course, saving money!

 I know what you avid readers of this blog are thinking, “Wait, we just talked about sustainability like two weeks ago.”
 True!
 AND, believe it or not, we have even more tips, JUST about saving gas.